 Credit risk is the risk of financial loss resulting from a counterparty's failure to discharge an obligation.
-The Company, from time to time, is exposed to credit risk associated with its securities lending program with its custodian, RBC Dexia Investor Services Trust ("RBC Dexia"), as its lending agent.
-The Company had exposure to securities lending arrangements at March 31, 2012 of approximately \$43,660,000 (2011 - \$122,740,000).
-The Company has recourse to the Royal Bank of Canada in the event RBC Dexia fails to discharge its securities lending obligation.
+The Company, from time to time, is exposed to credit risk associated with its securities lending program with its custodian, RBC Investor Services Trust ("RBC IS"), as its lending agent.
+The Company had exposure to securities lending arrangements at March 31, 2013 of approximately \$114,392,000 (2012 - \$43,660,000) and has received approximately \$120,112,000 (2012 - \$45,843,000) in collateral.
+The Company has recourse to the Royal Bank of Canada in the event RBC IS fails to discharge its securities lending obligation.
 There was no significant exposure to credit risk to other receivable balances because of their short-term nature.